Generalization bounds for learning under graph-dependence: A survey: Concluding remarks

 \section{Concluding remarks}

 In this survey, we presented various McDiarmid-type concentration inequalities for functions of graph-dependent random variables.
-The resulting concentration bounds were used to estimate generalization error upper bounds for learning from graph-dependent samples using fractional Rademacher complexity and algorithm stability.
-There are various new directions that might be explored.
+These concentration bounds were then used to obtain generalization error bounds for learning from graph-dependent samples via fractional Rademacher complexity and algorithm stability.

+We also included some real practical applications of the methodology.
+Note that in our applications, the sample contains dependent data with the same marginal distribution, but this is not necessary and concentration inequalities derived are without this assumption, and therefore can be applied to situations where the distribution may change over time.

+The dependency graphs used for our applications exhibit certain structural regularities and therefore we have explicit simple bounds.
+For applications under various other settings, we can still obtain meaningful bounds as long as we have suitable estimates of the fractional chromatic number or forest complexity.
+We will leave interested readers to investigate and find more applications.